Northeastern Brazil restingas: Flora and fauna

 The area is a patchwork of habitat types.
-29% of the area has herbaceous cover, including beach morning glory (Ipomoea imperati), seashore dropseed, and Iresine as pioneer species on the dunes of the northwest.
+Herbaceous cover constitutes 29% of the area, including beach morning glory (Ipomoea imperati), seashore dropseed, and Iresine as pioneer species on the dunes of the northwest.
 Sedge and panic grass are found on the floodplains.
-20% of the cover is shrub, dominating in the caatingas of the drier eastern portions of the ecoregion.
-34% of the cover is forest, split roughly equally between open and closed canopy.
+Shrub takes up another 20%, dominating in the caatingas of the drier eastern portions of the ecoregion.
+Forests are 34% of the cover, split roughly equally between open and closed canopy.
 The moist forests are found along the inland edge and in the southwest.
 The flora of the Northeastern Brazil restingas includes many species with affinities to the Amazon biome, which distinguishes them from the Atlantic Coast restingas of Brazil's eastern coast, whose flora is mostly derived from the Atlantic Forest of eastern Brazil.

 The Scarlet ibis is a well-known feature of the inter-dune lakes and wetlands of this area.
 Recent conservation efforts have also focused on protecting the nesting sites of sea turtles.